JammuGenocide/Statements/README.md

 # StatementsOnJammuGenocide

-Statements on Record Relating to the Jammu Genocide
+Statements on record relating to the Jammu Genocide.

 **Mohandas Karamchand Gandhi**